ChiHaoLu/Lethal-Company-ItemName-List/README.md

 2. Build and open the ILSpy GUI.
 4. Open Steam and right click the Lethal Company to get your game's file directory.
 5. Open the file `Assembly-CSharp.dll` which may in the path like `~\Steam\steamapps\common\Lethal Company\Lethal Company_Data\Managed\Assembly-CSharp.dll`.
-6. Export the C# code of `Assembly-CSharp.dll`.
+6. Export the C# code of `Assembly-CSharp.dll` to any where you want, e.g. folder `LCDecompile`.
 7. Open the C# project `Assembly-CSharp.cspj` in Visual Studio.
-8. Run the `FindItem.cs` to print the class or variable belonging `GrabbableObject`.
+8. Run the `FindItem.cs` to traverse `/LCDecompile` to print the class or variable belonging `GrabbableObject`.

 ### How does `FindItem.cs` work?

-The purpose of this code is to traverse all `.cs` files within a specified C# project path, searching for and printing two types of "GrabbableObject":
+The purpose of this code is to traverse all `.cs` files within a specified C# project path, searching for and printing two types of `GrabbableObject`:

 1. **GrabbableObject Classes:**
    - Utilizes the Roslyn C# syntax tree analysis tool.